Thailand Pet Shipping - information and requirements for the importation of cats and dogs.

 Animals must be shipped in IATA approved transit kennels that allow the animal to stand up without touching the top of the box, lie down and turn around.

-From the UK the following paperwork is required:
+From the UK the following paperwork is required, along with any additional requirements stated on the Import Permit:

 |2.||A written declaration stating that the animal has been resident in Great Britain for at least the last six months or since birth.
 Failing this then a certificate of vaccination against rabies will be required.
 The vaccination should be given at least 21 days prior to the flight.